-For times before thermometers, temperatures can be reconstructed using climate-sensitive materials ("proxies") such as tree rings and marine sediments.
-The thick ice sheet on Antarctica contains ancient air and ice, and their analysis yields the co-variation of carbon dioxide and temperature for the past 800,000 years.
-These paleo-climate records show that the correlation between temperatures and atmospheric carbon dioxide levels extends much further back in time than the past few centuries.
-The second dioxide levels extends much further back in time than the past few centuries.
+For times before thermometers, temperatures can be reconstructed using climate-sensitive materials ("proxies") such as tree rings and marine sediments.14 The thick ice sheet on Antarctica contains ancient air and ice, and their analysis yields the co-variation of carbon dioxide and temperature for the past 800,000 years.
+These paleo-climate records show that the correlation between temperatures and atmospheric carbon dioxide levels extends much further back in time than the past few centuries.15

 Before the 19th century, carbon dioxide stayed in the range of 260 to 280 parts per million for the previous 10,000 years, a period when human civilizations took shape and flourished.
-Even though there were periods of regional warming and cooling, such as the Medieval Warm Period (~ 950-1250 AD) in Western Europe, and the Little Ice Age (between 14th and 19th centuries) in Europe and North America, globally averaged temperatures were roughly the same as they were during the preindustrial era, with small fluctuations of plus or minus about 0.4 degrees Fahrenheit (+/-0.2 degrees Celsius).
+Even though there were periods of regional warming and cooling, such as the Medieval Warm Period (\sim 950-1250 AD) in Western Europe, and the Little Ice Age (between 14th and 19th centuries) in Europe and North America, globally averaged temperatures were roughly the same as they were during the pre-industrial era, with small fluctuations of plus or minus about 0.4 degrees Fahrenheit (+/-0.2 degrees Celsius).